 It’s no secret that cuddling makes you feel good when you’re in a new or established relationship.
 It’s also something that you miss greatly when you’re single.
 But did you know there’s actually a scientific reason for that?
 It’s true!
-There are many surprising benefits of cuddling so read on, and you’ll want to cuddle someone right now.
+There are many surprising health benefits of cuddling so read on, and you may want to cuddle someone right now.

-When you spend quite of bit of time cuddling someone, you may feel the health benefits as it deeply nourishes your Mind, your Body, your Spirit and your Soul.
+When you spend quite a bit of time cuddling someone, you may feel the health benefits as it deeply nourishes your Mind, your Body, your Spirit and your Soul.

 1. Cuddling Releases Oxytocin.

 Oxytocin is a hormone that does everything from making you feel good to helping you feel connected to others.
 Oxytocin is crucial in the act of cuddling, as you’ll see from its benefits popping up in the list below.